-The one thing that has always been raging in the world of computers is the battle over the operating system that you use.
-In times long ago, the OS battles used to be more split up since many more different operating systems out there that people could use.
-Now there are the big three, Windows, Os X, and Linux.
-There are other operating systems out there, but these are the main ones that people use these days.
-One of the biggest discussions with the operating systems these days is which one is the most secured?
-Of course, the camps from all of the operating systems will defend their brand to the death.
+The one thing that has always been raging in the world of computers is the battle over the operating system you use.
+Long ago, the OS battles used to be more split up since people could use many more different operating systems.
+Now, the big three are Windows, Os X, and Linux.
+There are other operating systems, but these are the main ones people use these days.
+One of the biggest discussions with operating systems today is which is the most secure.
+Of course, the camps from all operating systems will defend their brand to the death.
 They will tout that their system is the most secure of all.
 But in this day and age, is the problem the operating system or the user?

 Many Users Lack Knowledge

 Most people do not even know what the operating system does.
 Yes, they know if they are using one of the big three, but they do not know all of the OS’s functionality.
 They may have a general idea but nothing that goes in-depth.
-The operating system does not only make your system look pretty, but it also controls how you interact with the hardware that makes up your machine.
+The operating system makes your machine look pretty and controls how you interact with the hardware that makes up it.
 And this is what makes the security of the operating system so important.
-If the OS gives the hackers the ability to manipulate the hardware that you are running, then the operating system fails the security test.
+If the OS allows the hackers to manipulate the hardware you are running, then the operating system fails the security test.

 Related Articles :